cxcxy/SearchRecord/Pods/TagListView/README.md

 tagListView.alignment = .Center // possible values are .Left, .Center, and .Right

 tagListView.addTag("TagListView")
+tagListView.insertTag("This should be the second tag", atIndex: 1)

 tagListView.removeTag("meow") // all tags with title “meow” will be removed tagListView.removeAllTags()